What is justice?

 ||individual expense||factory externality|

-Pollution is any substance whose toxicity or potential excess can interfere with life sustaining processes, such as ecosystem services, or biological and geochemical cycles, or pose a risk to human health.
+Pollution is any substance whose toxicity or potential excess can interfere with life sustaining processes, such as ecosystem services, or biological renewal and geochemical cycles, or may pose risks to human health.

 Photographed at the end of the 19th century by Jacob Riis, scenes like this in Manhattan are said to have shamed people into eradicating slums in America's premier and largest city.

 Analogies can help us think differently about familiar things; and reconsider parts we overlook.

 By analogy the steamship (lifeboat ethics) is the earth -- one planet indivisible.